Ljubljana Stock Exchange: History

+In 2009, the CEE Stock Exchange Group (CEESEG) was established, including the Wiener Börse and the stock exchanges of Budapest, Ljubljana and Prague.

+In the year 2010 there were three major events.
+The SBITOP Index as the first genuine LJSE blue-chip index became a benchmark index.
+The exchange launched INFO HRAMBA - the new information system for the central storage of regulated information of all issuers on the LJSE.
+The exchange published the Slovene Capital Market Development Strategy.
+This document prepared in cooperation with the capital market participants addressed changing economic and financial circumstances.
+This strategy proposed the introduction of 'P accounts' in the third pension pillar.
+The exchange started trading on the international trading system Xetra allowing it to be integrated into an international capital market.

+In July 2015, the Wiener Börse sold the Ljubljana Stock Exchange to the Zagreb Stock Exchange (Zagrebačka burza).

+On 22 February 2016, the Ljubljana Stock Exchange, along with the Belgrade Stock Exchange, decided to join SEE Link, and an EBRD-sponsored regional network for trading securities.

 Trading

 Trading on the Ljubljana Stock Exchange operates through an electronic order book in the Xetra® trading system.
 Xetra® trading system was implemented at the Ljubljana Stock Exchange on December 6, 2010.
 The Slovene capital market is now more easily accessible, internationally comparable and competitive market.

 The exchange has pre-market sessions from 08:00am to 09:30am and normal trading sessions from 09:30am to 01:00pm on all days of the week except Saturdays, Sundays and holidays declared by the Exchange in advance.

 On the basis of meeting the LJSE liquidity criteria, securities are traded in the continuous or auction trading methods.

 The two trading methods ensure greater market integrity, improve best-price-forming mechanisms, and enable the Exchange and its members to set up internal controls and thus help identify potential cases of market manipulation.

 Stock indices

 SBI TOP is the first genuine LJSE blue-chip index and serves as the Slovene capital market benchmark index.
 It measures the performance of the most liquid and highly capitalized stocks on the LJSE Market.
 It is designed as a tradable index.
 Due to the liquidity of the constituents, it is intended to serve as underlying for index-linked financial instruments.